 Sir Michael Craig-Cooper CBE TD DL

-Special Adviser (formerly Director and Chairman of the Audit and Risk Committee), National Bank of Kuwait (International) Plc.
+Sir Michael is a Special Adviser (formerly Director and Chairman of the Audit and Risk Committee) to the National Bank of Kuwait (International) Plc.
 Solicitor (articled to the then President of the Law Society of England and Wales), subsequently with Allen and Overy, International Nickel Company of Canada Ltd, Carre Orban and Partners, and Chairman, Disciplinary Appeal Committee of Chartered Institute of Management Accountants.

 Member, Court of the Drapers Company (Master 1997/98), and active with many other pro bono bodies including The Royal Hospital Chelsea (Chelsea Pensioners).
 Trustee of various bodies including The Thames Diamond Jubilee Foundation, The Mansion House Scholarship Scheme and The Lord Mayor’s Fund for Charities.
 Member, Council of the Imperial Society of Knights Bachelor.

 He is co-author, with Lord Sheppard and Bain & Co Partners, of books on management, including ‘Management Audit – the management of change’ and with Lord Lane of Horsell and Professor N.Graham Maw, ‘On Corporate Governance’.